-Similarly, in the event of transient transfer errors for individual chunks of the data, the MC may retry those chunks by reissuing the RDEMultipartSend command corresponding to those chunks provided it has not yet issued a RDEMultipartSend command for a subsequent chunk.
-When the RDE Device receives a request with data formatted per the Request Data section below, it shall respond with data formatted per the Response Data section.
-For a non-SUCCESS CompletionCode, only the CompletionCode field of the Response Data shall be returned.

-2904 NOTE In versions of this specification prior to v1.1.0, this command was named MultipartSend.
+- Similarly, in the event of transient transfer errors for individual chunks of the data, the MC may retry those - chunks by reissuing the RDEMultipartSend command corresponding to those chunks provided it has not yet issued a RDEMultipartSend command for a subsequent chunk.
+When the RDE Device receives a - request with data formatted per the Request Data section below, it shall respond with data formatted per - 2972 the Response Data section.
+For a non-SUCCESS CompletionCode with the exception of - 2973 ERROR BAD CHECKSUM, only the CompletionCode field of the Response Data shall be returned.
+In - the case an ERROR_BAD_CHECKSUM is returned, the RDE Device may set the TransferOperation to - 2975 XFER_FIRST_PART. - 2976 NOTE In versions of this specification prior to v1.1.0, this command was named MultipartSend. - 2977

-Table 70 - RDEMultipartSend command format
+Table 71 - RDEMultipartSend command format

 Туре Request data uint32 DataTransferHandle A handle to uniquely identify the chunk of data to be sent.
 If TransferFlag below is START or START_AND_END, this must match the SendDataTransferHandle that was supplied by the RDE Device in the response to RDEOperationInit.
 The DataTransferHandle supplied shall be either the initial handle to begin or restart a transfer or the NextDataTransferHandle as specified in the previous chunk. rdeOpID OperationID Identification number for this Operation; must match the one previously used for all commands relating to this Operation; 0x0000 if this transfer is not part of an Operation. enum8 TransferFlag An indication of current progress within the transfer.
 The value START_AND_END indicates that the entire transfer consists of a single chunk. value: { START = 0, MIDDLE = 1, END = 2, START_AND_END = 3 } uint32 NextDataTransferHandle The handle for the next chunk of data for this transfer; zero (0x00000000) if no further data. uint32 DataLengthBytes The length in bytes N of data being sent in this chunk, including both the Data and DataIntegrityChecksum (if present) fields.
 This value and the data bytes associated with it shall not cause this request message to exceed the negotiated maximum transfer chunk size (clause 11.2). uint8 Data [0] The first byte of the current chunk of data.
-Shall be omitted if only the DataIntegrityChecksum is present. uint8 Data [N-1]
+Shall be omitted if only the DataIntegrityChecksum is present. uint8 Data [N-1] The last byte of the current chunk of data.
+Shall be omitted if only the DataIntegrityChecksum is present.